 Ultimately, you must consider whether you'd rather avoid annual fees and calculate how much money you have to put down for an upfront security deposit when deciding between Self and other credit-building options.

-Learn more in our full OpenSky Secured Visa review
+Learn more in our full OpenSky Secured Visa review.

 Self Credit Builder Account and Secured Card review: bottom line

 The Self Credit Builder Account and Self Secured Visa® Credit Card are both good options if you have bad credit or limited credit and don't mind paying a fee to help you build your credit score.
 The service is convenient and quick to use, and as long as you make your payments on time, Self’s regular reports to the credit agencies should help your score build.
-You can also use Self's free credit tracking service to check your progress and stay motivated.
+You can also use Self's credit tracking service at no cost to check your progress and stay motivated.